-Tortilleras: The podcast that rescues a lesbian activist's memory
+Tortilleras: the podcast that rescues a lesbian memory of activists

-Tortilleras: A Lesbian Memory is the first podcast from Agencia Presentes and is available on Spotify.
-In its first season, lesbian activists from Buenos Aires—Adriana Carrasco, María Luisa Peralta, Lucrecia Rojas, Ana Rubiolo, and Mónica Santino—describe how they built identity, community, and resistance.
+Tortilleras: A Lesbian Memoir is the first podcast from Agencia Presentes and is available on Spotify.
+In its first season, lesbian activists from Buenos Aires—Adriana Carrasco, María Luisa Peralta, Lucrecia Rojas, Ana Rubiolo, and Mónica Santino—share how they built identity, community, and resistance.

-The protagonists of the four episodes of this first season are psychologist and feminist Ana Rubiolo; biologist and activist María Luisa Peralta; lesbian activist, former player, and current soccer director Mónica Santino, part of La Nuestra Futbol Feminista ; Adriana Carrasco, journalist and lesbian activist; and Lucrecia Rojas, lesbian activist and advocate for the recognition of caregiving tasks.
+The protagonists of the four episodes of this first season are psychologist and feminist Ana Rubiolo; biologist and activist María Luisa Peralta; lesbian activist, former player and current football director, Mónica Santino, part of La Nuestra Futbol Feminista ; Adriana Carrasco, journalist and lesbian activist; and Lucrecia Rojas, lesbian activist and advocate for the recognition of care work.

 Ana Rubiolo